Ridge at Launani Valley

 No analysis available

-Sewer is consistently included across the building's listings.
-All 20 of 20 current MLS records mark SEWER, and the remarks explicitly confirm it in at least one listing with 'Maintenance fee includes water and sewer.'
-This is extremely strong building-level evidence.
+Sewer is included in the maintenance fees.
+Current MLS data is unanimous at 20 of 20 listings, and the public remarks explicitly confirm it with the phrase 'Maintenance fee includes water and sewer.'

-Water is included in the association fees across every listing reviewed.
-All 20 of 20 current MLS entries mark WATER, and the public remarks explicitly confirm it with phrases like 'Maintenance fee includes water and sewer.'
-This is very strong, consistent building-level evidence.
+Water is included in the maintenance fees.
+Every current MLS record reviewed marks WATER, and a public remark explicitly confirms it with the phrase 'Maintenance fee includes water and sewer.'

 No analysis available